Old Japanese: Nominalization

 The following example has a nominal clause within an adverbial clause marked with the infinitive form:

 The nominal was heavily used in Old Japanese, both with verbs and adjectives, but ceased to be productive in Early Middle Japanese, when its function was taken over by the adnominal.

+Coordination

+Coordination is expressed using non-finite verb forms: continuative 'while', conditional 'if'. provisional 'as' and concessive 'although, even though'.

+By the Late Middle Japanese period, the continuative was no longer productive and the conditional was in decline.